upd-kazutoph/ECE198X/README.md

 ## 2 GANSYNTH (UBUNTU 20.04.x)
 - Follow the instructions for installing Magenta for [GANSynth](https://github.com/magenta/magenta/tree/main/magenta/models/gansynth).
 - For simplicity, use the MINICONDA track and see the 2 GANSynth Folder.
-See below:

 **IMPORTANT!** Update Ubuntu & install dependencies
 ```bash